 Contact made with students involved

 All students identified as living at the property are contacted through a letter.
-This details the allegation and provides guidance on living locally and the University and Leeds City Council processes and sanctions if further complaints are registered.
-If the issue was a minor impact and the students receive no further complaints then the disciplinary process ends here.
-However, if they receive further complaints they will be invited to Good Citizenship Training.
+This includes the details from the witnessed report and provides guidance on living locally and the University and Leeds City Council processes and sanctions if further complaints are registered.

 Good Citizenship training

-If the issue was moderate or if students receive further complaints after stage one, students will be invited to Good Citizenship training.
+If the issue was deemed to have had a moderate impact, students will be invited to Good Citizenship training.
 Students that fail to attend the training will be referred to the Head of Student Cases.

 All students identified as living at the property are contacted through a letter and email to invite them to attend citizenship training.
 The letter details the allegations, provides guidance on resident responsibilities and details the University and Leeds City Council processes for responding to neighbourhood issues.